 CHERYL is a four-member, semi-anonymous …More

 One might expect such a patriotic tribute to have been painted by oh, say, an American… but not the case: Sao Paulo street artist/muralist Eduardo Kobra is responsible for this technicolor display of historical affairs.
-Good thing too – that red white and blue was getting old. …More
+Good thing too – that red white and blue was getting old.
+The commissioned piece was unveiled on Independence Day 2012 …More

 Bushwick has turned into an open-air mural museum as of late, and Art Nerd favorite Beau Stanton is its newest featured artist.
 Stanton transformed a disused (and rather ugly) stained building into a gorgeous Victorian temple with stained glass.
 Aside from being one of his iconic paintings come to life, the piece is oddly in …More

 There is at least one work by the Brazilian twins Os Gemeos left in New York (not counting the splasherized ones in Williamsburg.
 Their collaboration at PS 11 with graffiti legend Futura still overlooks the playground a few blocks before the gallery madness of Chelsea takes over.More

 ICY (born 1985) and SOT (born 1991) are stencil artists from Tabriz, Iran.
 Their works are about peace, war, love, hate, hope, despair, children, human rights and Iranian culture.
 The two brothers have held numerous exhibitions and unofficial street works in Iran and foreign countries.
 You …More

 Michael De Feo’s street art flowers bring smiles to people everywhere they sprout up.
 The oversized blooms can be seen around New York City, but like any ephemeral art, are often covered over.

 Not so with this one above SVA’s Dorm on 23rd.
 High above the street, …More

 Art Nerd New York’s Street Art Hotspots – Stephen Powers aka ESPO’s Love Letter to BrooklynMore